 When you’re on the road and need to charge quickly, the Tesla Supercharger network is your answer.
 Tesla has built over 1,400 Supercharger stations and has strategically located them throughout the country to ensure you can drive coast-to-coast and always have a spot to charge along the way.
+Elon Musk and Tesla want to remove any potential “range anxiety” for those travelling with Tesla electric vehicles.
 In addition, the Tesla navigation software will automatically route to Superchargers, as required, for your trip.

 Factors That Determine Charge Rate

 There are different types of Superchargers and how quickly they charge depends on a number of factors, including the Supercharger type, your vehicle, the battery State of Charge (SoC) – how full it is, the temperature, and how many other cars are charging in the case of V2 Superchargers.